invisible-college/statebus/readme.md

 - forget(key)
 - delete(key)

-You can define a *handler* to controls how each method behaves on a set of keys:
+You can now define *handlers* that control how each method behaves on a set of keys:
 - bus(key_space).to_fetch = function (key) { ... }
 - bus(key_space).to_save = function (obj) { ... }
 - bus(key_space).to_forget = function (key) { ... }